 Live performances to camera are computer-mediated to create compelling, visceral, and sexually- charged works, displayed across a landscape of high definition flatscreens and sculptural assemblages.
 Faramawy also engages and uses technology to discuss issues of embodiment and identity construction.

 He explores changes in perception brought about by the digital age, often drawing on the language of advertising, co-opting the special effects used to evoke desire for people, things and experiences.
 Solo exhibitions include Janus Collapse (the juice box edition), The Bluecoat, Liverpool; Hyperreal Flower Blossom, VITRINE, London; Feels Real, Marian Cramer Projects, Amsterdam; and Hydra, Cell Projects, London.
 Faramawy is currently shortlisted for the 2017 Film London Jarman Award.

-With DJ Girls on the decks, join us for an evening of wine and art.
-Enjoying being amongst the first to see Adham Faramawy's latest exhibition.
+With DJ duo GIRL on the decks, join us for an evening of wine and art.
+Be amongst the first to see There's This Thing, This Feeling.
 This event is free and all are welcome.

 ART IN THE A.M.

 The next in our series of informal morning talks features Adham Faramawy in conversation with the Naughton Gallery's Ben Crothers and Rachel Brown.
 Coffee and conversation are free.
 Email firstname.lastname@example.org or visit our Facebook page for more info.